 Accra mall in Ghana

-Types of businesses in the capital of Ghana, Accra
+An analysis of the types of businesses in the Accra

 There are 5 main types of businesses in Accra.